AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/integrations/influx.md

 !!!
 Note "You should first define the body template"

-     When influx creates a measurement table, columns types are defined and all requests that don't match the type will be rejected.
+     When influx creates a measurement table, columns types are defined and all requests that don't match the type are rejected.
 It implies that any further changes are impossible and you will need to setup a proper body template before sending data.

 !!!
 Warning "Telemetry with string type resources"